 Duties and Responsibilities:

 1. Supervise offenders during the assigned hours per the agency’s accountability standards.

 2. Monitor groups as required.

-3. Provide educational presentations and facilitate recreation therapy as directed by your supervisor.
+3. Provide training and presentations to residents and supervise recreational activities as directed by your supervisor.

 5. Complete orientation related paperwork on each offender as directed by your supervisor.

 6. When directed by your supervisor, provide transportation for offenders to community-based providers.
 This might include appointments to court hearings, doctors’ offices, mental health providers, etc...